 - We have failed to follow the process published in our Terms and Conditions and Application Pack documents.

 Please note the appeals process will be open for 1 calendar month from the date of rejection

 When will I receive the funding?

-The grants will be paid following receipt of your claim form with proof of payment and supporting invoice for either training or IT improvements depending on the grant you applied for.
+The grants will be paid following receipt of your claim form with proof of payment and supporting invoice for either training or IT improvements depending on the grant you were offered.
 The grant will be paid to you within 30 days of your valid claim for reimbursement being accepted.
-It’ll be paid by BACS to a UK bank account in the name of the person who applied.
+It’ll be paid by BACS to a UK bank account in the name of the business who applied.

 How will I receive the funding?

-Payment will be made by BACs transfer to a UK bank account in the name of the applicant.
+Payment will be made by BACs transfer to a UK bank account in the name of the applicant business.